httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 Clients control which Client Hints are sent in requests, based on their default settings, user configuration, and server preferences.
 The client and server can use an opt-in mechanism outlined below to negotiate which fields should be sent to allow for efficient content adaption, and optinally use additional mechanisms to negotiate delegation policies that control access of third parties to same fields.

-Implementers should be aware of the passive fingerprinting and network information disclosure implications when implementing support for Client Hints, and follow the considerations outlined in "Security Considerations" section of this document.
+Implementers should be aware of the passive fingerprinting implications when implementing support for Client Hints, and follow the considerations outlined in "Security Considerations" section of this document.

 ## Server Processing of Client Hints